Kombuisflat in Lewenborg.

 The sudden collapse of liberalism

-If you look at it as a Hegelian dialectic, multiculturalism is the thesis, the revival of fascism is the antithesis, and a brutal truth exercise is the synthesis, which might form the basis of the global social contract for future global society.
-It might seem impossible, like an interest-free financial system, but it can be done.
-It only requires widespread agreement.
-That agreement will never come from the interplay of political forces, so it must be an act of God.
+Turning the world into a single agreeable society will require unorthodox methods of an unimaginable kind.
+Yet that seems to be what the Kingdom of God is about.
+And even though it seems impossible, if God wants it to happen, it will.
+I can only try to figure out what it might look like and how we can get there.
+Whatever may be required, the alternative is probably worse.
+If you look at it as a Hegelian dialectic, the old liberal order is the thesis, the revival of fascism is the antithesis, and a brutal truth exercise can bring a synthesis, which might form the basis of the global social contract.
+It only requires widespread agreement and following through.
+That will never come from the interplay of social and political forces, so it needs to be an act of God.
 GodlikeProductions.com had the annoying feature of banning you for no apparent reason, only to let you back in after some time.
-It made me switch to Reddit, where you can hang out with other groups as well, like a fly on the wall.
+It also made me use Reddit, where you can hang out with other groups, like a fly on the wall.

-No doubt that the second Trump administration will go down in history as the greatest joke in the history of government, and that it will be remembered as a lasting monument of God’s sense of humour.
-And it may herald a new era, the one his supporters hoped would come if they elected him.
+No doubt that the second Trump administration will go down in history as the greatest joke in the history of government.
+Yet, there are real issues behind the rise of fascism, and because fascism has already failed before communism, capitalism and liberalism did, it seems that humanity has failed.
+Many believe that God sent Donald Trump.
+They are right.
+God likes a good joke.
 The name Trump means trumpeteer, which is noteworthy as the loud noise of trumpets would herald the end times.
-MAGA defiled Jesus’ legacy more than any other blasphemers ever did, including Monty Python.
-Trump sold his followers $3 made-in-China Trump Bibles for $60, which was one of his schemes to cash in on his presidency at his followers’ expense.
-After the Pope criticised Trump for threatening to wipe out an entire civilisation, Trump lashed out at the Pope and then posted on social media an image portraying himself as Christ healing the sick.
+Trump defiled Jesus’ legacy more than most other blasphemers did.
+He sold his followers $3 made-in-China Trump Bibles for $60.
+After the Pope criticised Trump for threatening to wipe out an entire civilisation by bombing Iran into oblivion, Trump lashed out at the Pope and then posted on social media an image portraying himself as Christ healing the sick.
 Also, on the GodlikeProductions.com message board, I was cautious about expressing my opinions.
-The mood among conservatives changed, and three groups emerged: those who regretted voting for Trump, those who saw Trump as a failure but believed the alternative was worse, and those who still backed Trump, the main reason being that he halted the flood of immigrants.

-By 1 January 2025, it was clear that the second Trump administration would be different from the first.
-Trump had ousted the people who might rein him in, so that his erratic conduct could destabilise the world.
-The world adapted, but with no one to check the orange madman, things could easily spiral out of control.
-MAGA may be a clown show like the related fascist parties in the Netherlands, but their success comes from the failure of the liberal order.
-The new fascism may be a quick collapse, but the alternative could be a slow death.
-A crisis could prompt us to act, while a gradual deterioration could keep us passive.
+By 1 January 2025, it was already clear that the second Trump administration would be different from the first.
+Trump had ousted those who might rein him in, so his erratic conduct could destabilise the world.
+The world adapted, but with no one to check the orange madman, things could spiral out of control.
+The Trump government may seem like a clown show, like the fascist parties in the Netherlands, but their success comes from the failure of the liberal order.
+In Hegel’s scheme, this can lead to progress if the contradiction is resolved.
 My preparations were not yet complete, but seemed good enough had the time come, and close to the finish line, the moment when additional preparation would make little sense.
 I figured it would be around 1 April 2027.
 I further surmised that the job would start before Trump’s second term ended.
 My new deadline became 1 January 2029.
-I promised myself to stop by then if nothing had come out of it, but would I?
-So, is this going somewhere, or would I be setting deadlines until the Grim Reaper arrives?
+I promised myself to stop by then if nothing had come out of it.

 We are at a turning point in history.
-A pillar of Western civilisation, social progress, is collapsing.
+A pillar of Western civilisation, social progress, is falling apart.
 That is due not only to migration but also to ecological destruction, resource depletion, the replacement of humans by artificial intelligence, and the threat of World War III.
-The threat is complex, and we like to think in terms of good and evil.
-We have reached the limits of human nature.
+What is the point of it all if the nukes are soon flying?
 Civilisation is just a thin veneer to keep the beast within us in check.
 Liberalism was an attempt to achieve a good society through a social contract, giving all groups in society a suitable place based on the idea of a fundamental equality of all individuals.
-With the arrival of people from illiberal and disorganised areas, maintaining the liberal order became increasingly difficult.
-That is why fear is on the rise, the beast in us awakes, order collapses, the rule of law begins to look like a luxury we can’t afford, and gangsters like Donald Trump take over.
-Time is drawing close.
-The balls are falling to the ground.
+That is only possible if we all share the same values and adhere to the same norms, which includes the amount of freedom we allow.
+It begins with the myths we believe in.
+They give our lives meaning, and our values and norms come from them.
 We are at the end of Hegel’s ride.
-We may either see the end of civilisation or the completion of our journey to Paradise, but the latter only happens in fairy tales.
+We may either see the end of civilisation or the completion of our journey to Paradise.

 Mediocre vision

 Humanity’s lack of collective intelligence sets the bar for a world leader rather low.
 Someone with mediocre vision will already do better, provided this individual has unlimited authority like a messiah.
-And that is the point of having a messiah.
-If you happen to be that person, for some particular reason only God knows, and you can only guess with your limited wits, you must do what you think is best, regardless of what others think, because God appointed you, and what needs to be done requires trampling on the rights people believe they have.
+That is the point of having a messiah.
+If you happen to be that person, you must do what you think is best, regardless of what others think, because God appointed you, and what needs to be done requires trampling on the rights people believe they have.
+Politicians are like Santa Claus.
+They hand out presents to their followers.
+Others pay for them.
+That also applies to the limited-government people who wish for businesses and the wealthy to thrive at the expense of others.
+Their production and consumption are unsustainable.
 You must avoid errors, as your mistakes can have dire consequences.
-And if that fails, you have to depend on God to make things turn out all right, if needed by some miraculous turn of events.
-For the job that may await me, I needed answers, and so I tried.
-That is where I stand now, with several answers and still questions.
+If that fails, you have to depend on God to make things turn out all right, if needed by some miraculous course of events.
+And so, I needed answers.

 Make America Go Apeshit

-If you are a liberal living in Europe, you may think that a large swath of Americans is pretty crazy.
-That is because they believe very different myths.
 A 2013 poll indicated 26% of Americans believed that Obama is the Antichrist or might be.1 Most of these people later voted for Trump.
+For a liberal-minded person like me, that is hard to believe, as Obama seems like a kind man.
+No woman has accused him of sexual misconduct, nor did his name pop up in the Epstein files.
 Racism plays a role here, but it is not the entire story by any means.
 The introduction of public healthcare insurance has infuriated conservatives.
-Some believe that public healthcare is a communist scheme promoted by a Satanic influence.
-Countries with public healthcare provide better healthcare at lower costs.
-Some claimed he was Muslim.
+Some believe that public healthcare is a Satanic communist scheme because communists oppose religion.
 Barack Obama once gave the following Easter message, ‘Michelle and I wish you a joyful holiday filled with the enduring power of faith and hope.’
 And Donald Trump, ‘Open the fucking strait you crazy bastards, or you’ll be living in hell.
 Praise be to Allah.’
-How people came to think that Obama is an evil genius, and a Muslim, while the Allah-praising Donald Trump is the best possible choice for Christians, remains a mystery for people who don’t know American culture.
+How people came to think that Obama is an evil genius, and a Muslim, while the Allah-praising Donald Trump is the best choice for Christians, is a mystery for those who don’t understand American conservative culture.

 The hatred of progressive presidents has a long history.
 John F. Kennedy faced the John Birch Society’s Wanted for Treason campaign.
-The John Birch Society had found that Kennedy was a communist and that communists had infiltrated the highest ranks of the US government, and were conspiring to create a totalitarian one-world government run by communists.
+The John Birch Society had found that Kennedy was a communist and that communists had infiltrated the highest ranks of the US government, and were conspiring to create a totalitarian one-world government.
 The supposed proof for that was the US administration’s attempt to prevent the spread of John Birch Society propaganda, which seemed like dangerous extremism to government bureaucrats, but violated the freedom of speech.
-To American conservatives, the expansion of government, government meddling, or international cooperation like the United Nations smells like communism.
-These things run counter to their ideal of self-determination.
+To American conservatives, the expansion of government or international cooperation like the United Nations smells like communism.
+These are collectivist organisations.
 And communists oppose and repress religion, so it is Satan’s work as well, in their view at least.
 That goes a long way in explaining these sentiments.
+And there may be racism involved, as Kennedy had proposed the Civil Rights Bill to end racial segregation shortly before his assassination.

 If he had them, Kennedy did an excellent job of hiding his communist sympathies.
 After, like a true puppet of the Military Industrial Complex, having grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
 Those geniuses at the John Birch Society saw through all that and found Eisenhower to be an even more dangerous radical leftist lunatic extremist.
 While conspiracy theorists, with their eyeballs glued to their computer screens, were busy analysing every move by every secret society and imagining countless others, the John Birch Society has taken over the United States, with a little help from Russia’s secret services, by making people believe these conspiracy theories.
 If that was the plot to destroy America, it has succeeded marvellously.

+America has been destroyed.
 By now, large groups of liberals and conservatives hate each other’s guts.
-To illustrate the point, there is a post I made on Reddit on 31 December 2025.
-Someone reposted a RealDonaldTrump social media post headlined ‘Windmills are killing all of our beautiful Bald Eagles!’
+To illustrate the point, on 31 December 2025, someone reposted a RealDonaldTrump social media post on Reddit headlined ‘Windmills are killing all of our beautiful Bald Eagles!’
 It featured a photograph of a dead bird, not a bald eagle, near a windmill in Israel, so not the United States.
 I reacted jokingly, ‘At least, Donald Trump was real.’
 These were unmistakably his words, and he posted them under the name RealDonaldTrump.
 That was the gist of the joke.
 The post wasn’t offensive, or at least by any reasonable standard, yet it became one of the most downvoted I’ve ever written on Reddit.
 Praising or bashing Trump may draw ire, but this?
-It is hard to guess whether Trump haters or Trump lovers did it, but there is something wrong with the sense of humour of those who found it offensive.
-At least, most people see that the system is broken and that existing solutions fail.
-Yet, if there were a solution, few would accept it willingly.
+It is impossible to say whether Trump haters or Trump lovers did it, but there is something seriously wrong with those who found it offensive.
+On a MAGA-related message board, you find instances of blacks misbehaving.
+On a BLM-related message board, you find examples of whites harassing blacks, and quite often, it is clear that there was no good reason for it.

 Culture: selling versus convincing

-Corruption in the United States is a cultural issue, not just a political one.
-It fits the American tradition of moral pragmatism, in contrast to Europe’s idealism.
-A bit of corruption greases the wheels of industry.
-There are more corrupt countries than the United States, so the comparison is with North-West Europe.
+America has a tradition of moral pragmatism, in contrast to Europe’s idealism.
 You convince Europeans, but sell to Americans.
 The difference is not just in the wording.
 It reflects a cultural divide.
 I have heard Brits use the phrase, but in a negative sense, meaning getting scammed.
 It is more common in the United States, where it has a more neutral meaning of becoming convinced.
 The United States is a nation of salespeople.
 If an American likes your argument, he buys it as if it were a product.
 It is a different idea of truth, and a corrupt one.
 It sheds some light on why religion and climate change denial are more widespread in the United States than in Western Europe.
 It is part of the American success story.
 Money is power, and bullshit sells, as we are religious beings who need myths to believe in.
+A bit of corruption greases the wheels of industry, but the graft has gotten out of hand because once you allow it, it will grow like cancer.
+The United States is not the most corrupt country by far.
+Yet, compared to North-West Europe, it is corrupt.

-Moral corruption affects some denominations of Protestantism, most notably Evangelicalism.
+Moral corruption especially affects some denominations of Protestantism.
 History and culture go a long way in explaining that.
 Catholic doctrine holds that faith and good works can save you.
-Catholics can perform good works, such as giving money to the Church, to atone for their sins.
+Catholics must perform good works, such as giving money to the Church, to atone for their sins.
 That promoted corruption within the Catholic Church through the sale of indulgences.
 Protestants objected to this moral corruption and took moral integrity very seriously.
-They made morality a matter of personal choice.
+They made morality a matter of personal choice, making them personally responsible for their moral choices.
 Catholics are more morally flexible, so Catholic countries in Europe tend to be more corrupt than Protestant ones.
 Protestants should think for themselves, while Catholics merely follow the Church’s lead.

 Roman Catholics didn’t suffer from that kind of gut-wrenching ethical dualism.
 It made Protestants seem sanctimonious and sneaky to them.
 They would take the moral high ground and lecture Catholics on trivial matters of the scripture while acting as greedy merchants.
 That is also a caricature.
-Many Protestants take ethical matters very seriously.
-Otherwise, you wouldn’t have had idealists like Kant and Hegel seeking absolute truth and absolute morality, which would eventually make people question the Bible itself, as it is a historical document from a particular culture.
-And this ethical culture also affected Roman Catholics in the Netherlands, making the Dutch Catholics against Rome after the Church reversed progressive reforms and turning the 1985 Pope visit to the Netherlands into an epic disaster.
+Protestants generally take ethical matters seriously.
+Otherwise, you wouldn’t have had idealists like Kant and Hegel seeking absolute truth and absolute morality.
+And it affected Roman Catholics in the Netherlands, making the Dutch Catholics think for themselves on ethical matters and rebel against Rome after the Church reversed progressive reforms.
 There is a profound difference between most Protestant vicars, also in the United States, and televangelists, who are the personification of America’s religious corruption.
 So, what is the origin of the Protestant moral corruption?

 The Protestant doctrine also holds that faith alone suffices.
-And Protestants take the scriptures more seriously than Roman Catholics, which opened the door to a different form of moral corruption, more prevalent in the United States.
+And Protestants take the scriptures more seriously than Roman Catholics.
+That is why there are so many branches of Protestantism differing on the correct interpretation of the scriptures.
+It opened the door to a different form of moral corruption, more prevalent in the United States.
 What the Bible says is right and wrong is not always objectively so.
 Paul condemned homosexual acts in no uncertain terms.
 We don’t know Jesus’ opinion on this matter, but he said not to judge and that he who is without sin should cast the first stone.

 Yet, there is no objective moral reason to condemn gays and lesbians or deny them the right to marry.
-It became a problematic issue among Protestants, who take both scripture and moral conscience seriously.
-When you follow the scriptures on this matter, you shut down your moral conscience and cause harm.
+It became a problem for Protestants, who take both scripture and moral conscience seriously.
+When you follow the scriptures on this matter, you shut down your moral conscience.
 And if only faith can save you, you don’t have to do good works to compensate for your misdeeds.
-That is evil.
 Catholics merely followed the Church’s lead, and Catholics must do good works to compensate for their sins, so that gets them off the hook.
+And Catholics knew that many nuns and monks did it with each other, since joining a convent or becoming a priest was a way to avoid marriage.
+Priesthood also attracted paedophiles, as several scandals have revealed.

 Idealism and realism